+English 4 marks:

+(1-4 marks)

-English (1-4 marks) 4 marks: Quality improvement report demonstrates excellent use of English throughout and conveys meaning clearly, concisely, and coherently.
+Quality improvement report demonstrates excellent use of English throughout and conveys meaning clearly, concisely, and coherently.
 The report is well informed by consistent application of information gleaned through research which has been collated and summarised very effectively.

+3 marks:

-3 marks: Quality improvement report demonstrates good use of English in most parts of the report and conveys meaning clearly and coherently.
+Quality improvement report demonstrates good use of English in most parts of the report and conveys meaning clearly and coherently.
 There is evidence of applying information gleaned through research which is summarised well and used effectively to support recommendations made in the report.

+2 marks:

-2 marks: Quality improvement report demonstrates inconsistent use of English throughout.
-The work lacks conciseness, although overall, it conveys meaning coherently.
+Quality improvement report demonstrates inconsistent use of English throughout.
+The work lacks conciseness although, overall, it conveys meaning coherently.
 Information has been summarised to an acceptable but basic level.
 There is an attempt to draw conclusions and make inferences based on findings to support recommendations made in the report.

+1 mark:

-1 mark: Quality improvement report demonstrates simplistic use of English throughout.
+Quality improvement report demonstrates simplistic use of English throughout.
 There may be some errors in comprehension of research findings used to inform the report.
 There is limited evidence of ability to summarise information required to support recommendations made in the report.

-AO4: English, mathematics and digital skills Maths (1-2 marks) 2 marks: Report demonstrates excellent use of maths with few and minor errors when interpreting data.
+AO4: English , mathematics and digital skills Maths (1-2 marks) 2 marks: Quality improvement report demonstrates excellent use of maths with few and minor errors when interpreting data.
 The student takes all available opportunities to use relevant data to support and inform recommended actions.
 Numerical information is communicated very clearly and with a high level of accuracy.
-1 mark: Report demonstrates adequate use of maths but there are some basic errors when interpreting data.
+1 mark: Quality improvement report demonstrates adequate use of maths but there are some basic errors when interpreting data.
 The student uses data to support and inform some recommended actions, but not consistently.
-Numerical information is communicated with reasonable clarity and accuracy, but at times may require f clarity.
-Digital skills (1-3 marks) 3 marks: Report produced demonstrates consistently effective and creative use of digital technology and media to present information and assessment evidence clearly and concisely so it is both easily understood and persuasive.
+Numerical information is communicated with reasonable clarity and accuracy, but at times may require further clarity.
+Digital skills (1-3 marks) 3 marks: Quality improvement report produced demonstrates consistently effective and creative use of digital technology and media to present information and assessment evidence clearly and concisely, so it is both easily understood and persuasive.
 The student uses digital skills very effectively to analyse and present data accurately in a range of appropriate digital formats.
-2 marks: Report produced demonstrates an overall effective use of digital technology and media, presenting the information and assessment evidence clearly and accurately.
+2 marks: Quality improvement report produced demonstrates an overall effective use of digital technology and media, presenting the information and assessment evidence clearly and accurately.
 The student demonstrates good use of digital skills when analysing and presenting data, and the ability to use some appropriate digital formats with occasional minor errors.
-1 mark: Report produced demonstrates use of digital technology and media, sometimes presenting the information and assessment evidence clearly but at times the information lacks clarity or is inaccurate or misleading.
+1 mark: Quality improvement report produced demonstrates use of digital technology and media, sometimes presenting the information and assessment evidence clearly but at times the information lacks clarity or is inaccurate or misleading.
 The student demonstrates simplistic use of digital skills when analysing and presenting data, using a narrow range of digital formats and with frequent errors.

-Task 3(b): quality improvement report v2\
+Task 3(b): quality improvement report v2

-\Tasks 3(a)(i) and 3(a)(ii) (reflect on and evaluate the reports of other students, providing feedback through peer group discussion) are not marked.
+Tasks 3(a)(i) and 3(a)(ii) (reflect on and evaluate the reports of other students, providing feedback through peer group discussion) are not marked.
 Marking must be solely based on the student's updated report and the student's justifications for changes made and not made following the peer discussion.

 3(b) Use your feedback from your peer discussion form and reflect on the feedback that you have received.
 Use this feedback to write a summary of how you will update your quality improvement report, referencing the feedback received during the peer discussion.
+Your tutor will provide you with a copy of your submitted report from task 2.